 wall.jpeg

-A note from Peter O’Toole to John Neville, in Canada, about my Bottom.
+A bar-note from Peter O’Toole to John Neville, in Canada, about my Bottom.
+As a pal of Nat’s, he came to see our final production!
+Talk about a bunch of star-struck kids!

 The brilliant Heath Lamberts as Cyrano de Bergerac, and me as his best friend LeBret, at the Shaw Festival and Royal Alex in Toronto, directed by Derek Goldby.